rpivo/react-automation-profiler/README.md

 ## Setup

 To profile specific component trees, import `AutomationProfiler` from `react-automation-profiler`. `AutomationProfiler` can wrap any component that you want to profile.
 It needs only one prop: `id: string`.
-Try to make the `id` short and sweet, ideally five characters or less.
+Try to make the `id` short, ideally five characters or less.
+This will help with readability on charts that display many renders.

 You can wrap your whole application in your index file: